kubeovn/docs/docs/start/underlay.en.md

 Since the container network in this mode uses physical network directly for L2 packet forwarding, L3 functions such as SNAT/EIP, distributed gateway/centralized gateway in Overlay mode cannot be used.
+VPC level isolation is also not available for underlay subnet.

 ## Comparison with Macvlan